alanagoyal/booklist/README.md

    NEXT_PUBLIC_SUPABASE_URL=your_supabase_project_url
    NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
    SUPABASE_SERVICE_ROLE_KEY=your_supabase_service_role_key
+   NEXT_PUBLIC_VERCEL_URL=https://your-domain.com
    ```

-   Get these values from your Supabase project settings at `https://app.supabase.com/project/_/settings/api`
+   **Supabase credentials**: Get these from your Supabase project settings at `https://app.supabase.com/project/_/settings/api`

+   **NEXT_PUBLIC_VERCEL_URL**: This is used for the OG image generation endpoint.
+Set it to your domain (e.g., `https://example.com` or `http://localhost:3000` for local development).
+When deploying to Vercel, this is set automatically.

 4. **Set up the database**